What’s the best way to travel around Australia?

 That came at the end of our trip in the Red Centre.
-What a pain in the arse to set up and pack down became as we struggled each time to push that bed track in and out.
+What a pain to set up and pack down became as we struggled each time to push that bed track in and out.

 Constant broken doors due to screws falling out and hinges breaking

 She was a rattler alright!
 We were constantly re-screwing the doors back together.

 It became common to hear those travelling around Australia affectionately calling them Jaycraps or Juncos!